 Powerful Bespoke Database Solutions

 Spreadsheet software like Excel has been a revolutionary tool in the workplace and a significant proportion of our daily jobs involve using a spreadsheet in some way.
-Excel in particular is incredibly powerful with well-regarded analysis tools.
-It includes most of what you need for drawing up charts for presentations, and with clever infrastructure you can use a spreadsheet to gather data and deliver key statistics around the organisation.
+Excel in particular is powerful and has well-regarded analysis tools.
+It includes most of what we all need for drawing up charts for presentations, and with clever infrastructure we can use a spreadsheet to gather data and deliver key statistics around the organisation.

 But relying on spreadsheets to power your department or business involves inherent critical weaknesses.
 We solve these problems.